Assuring Fair Assessment and Treatment of Employees

 Employee Compensation System

-The Seven & i Group complies with the minimum legal wage and undertakes initiatives to improve the living standards of its employees.
+Our Group complies with the minimum legal wage and undertakes initiatives to improve the living standards of its employees.

 In addition to operating a childcare and nursing care leave system available to all employees, regardless of their being permanent or part-time employees, we have established personnel systems to allow promotion and advancement aligned to individual motivation and ability, regardless of the category under which an employee was hired (new graduate hires at each Group company, experienced employee hire, promotions to permanent employee), or their educational background, nationality, or gender.
-The Seven & I Group has additionally made available a range of welfare and related systems, including subsidies for undergoing comprehensive physical examinations and cancer screenings, life and non-life insurance, and access to leisure and sports facilities at preferential discount rates.
+Our Group has additionally made available a range of welfare and related systems, including subsidies for undergoing comprehensive physical examinations and cancer screenings, life and non-life insurance, and access to leisure and sports facilities at preferential discount rates.

 Selection of Various Work Styles